 3.5.7 Storage Stability Study:

 The average particle size and entrapment effectiveness of the nanoparticles after four months were found to be 265 nm & 79.25% in low temperature conditions, 263 nm & 78.53% in ambient temp, & 267 nm & 78.9% in 40°±2°C/75% ±5% RH.
 According to these findings, the Aceclofenac-SLNs were determined to be the most stable.
-For a period of four months, good stability was observed at room temp, refrigerated temp (4°±1°C), and 40°±2°C/75% ±5% RH.
+For a period of four months, good stability was observed at the controlled room temp, refrigerated temp (4°±1°C), and accelerated stability condition at 40°±2°C/75% ±5% RH.

 4. CONCLUSION

 Physiological and FTIR analysis was used to establish the identity and purity of the medication and polymer in the beginning.
-Then according to the design approach, ACE and ACE-coupled SLNs were effectively synthesized using the micro-emulsion-based method.
-SLNs were coated with chitosan ligand by the in situ approach to boost their oral bioavailability and perhaps the targeted distribution of the medications at the site of action.
+According to the design approach, ACE-coupled SLNs were effectively synthesized using the micro-emulsion-based method.
+SLNs were coated with chitosan ligand using the in situ approach to boost their oral bioavailability and perhaps the targeted distribution of the medications at the site of action.
 The cationic lipid stearic acid was utilized to increase the affinity of negatively charged Aceclofenac towards the lipid phase.
 The optimized batch was about 300 nm in diameter and had a PDI of 0.324, which was supported by TEM examination and the particle size analysis.
 For ACE, the EE ranged from 80 to 85 percent.
 When compared to pure drug solutions, the drug release experiments demonstrated that Aceclofenac-SLNs displayed sustained drug release and followed the zero order model with a Fickian diffusion.

 Conflict of Interests: